 These mills were primarily used during the winter months to drain excess water off the marshes.
 Extending the length of the grazing season and improving the quality of the grassland.
 Drained marshland was considered healthier and land values and rentals increased accordingly.

-As a group, the mills demonstrate many stages in the development in windmill technology and survive in a variety of forms – most often brick towers but timber smock mills (e.g.Herringfleet), timber skeleton tower mills and hollow post mills can also be found.
+As a group, the mills demonstrate many stages in the development of wind pump technology and survive in a variety of forms – most often brick towers but timber smock mills, timber skeleton, tower mills and hollow post mills can also be found.

 A few mills survive largely as built while others have been modernised, contain re-used material and show the work of a succession of different millwrights, each with their own distinct style and preferences for construction and repair.

 The boat-shaped cap, which became the dominant design across Norfolk and Suffolk originated in the Broads and almost all mills that survive here were fitted with one.